 My hope is that this model falls into the “useful” subset

-In the end, this Table is very subjective and a work in progress.
+In the end, the Higher Education Marketing and Recruitment Periodic Table provides a one-page summary of the important elements of the higher education marketing mix, roughly organized by category of elements and levels of complexity.
+It is very subjective and definitely a work in progress.
 Every time I sit down and work on it, I am inspired by something new and the Table changes a bit.
 I’m sure that receiving your feedback will cause the same result.
-I can guarantee that I will continue to add to, subtract from and reorganize its content, as we learn more together about how it can be applied and as the dynamic business of higher ed marketing, recruitment, and digital marketing evolves.
+I can guarantee that I will continue to add to, subtract from, and reorganize its content, as we learn more together about how it can be applied and as the dynamic business of higher ed marketing, recruitment, and digital marketing evolves.

 Please add yourself to my email newsletter list to receive updates and notifications of new releases of the Higher Education Marketing and Recruitment Periodic Table.